V-Varga/TrichoCompare/README.md

 ### File Restructuring

 The amino acid FASTA files needed to be set up in the same format, in order to streamline the analysis.
 Therefore, each FASTA file was converted to single-line FASTA format using `awk`, as shown below:

+Please note that throughout this README, references will occasionally be made to a "preliminary project."
+That smaller, exploratory project was undertaken June-November 2021.
+The README prepared for that project is made available in the TrichoCompare/ReferenceFiles/ directory of the TrichoCompare project's GitHub repository.

 ```bash
 #The following are copied from the preliminary project's file preparation